alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 >
 > If you are unwaged (for example in full-time education), please select the Unwaged rate.

-I prefer these tiers to "early bird rates" because somebody can get the help any time.
+I prefer these tiers to "early bird rates" because somebody can get the affordable prices at any time.
 Early bird tickets disproportionately help people who already know about the conference -- which is likely to be people who are repeat attendees.

 ### Offer free tickets and financial assistance